meshery/meshery/docs/pages/project/contributing/contributing-ui.md

 - `git remote add upstream https://github.com/meshery/meshery`
 - `git fetch upstream`
 - Restart the meshery server
-- Addionally, before restarting the server, if you like to pull the latest changes, you can do: `git pull upstream master`
+- Additionally, before restarting the server, if you like to pull the latest changes, you can do: `git pull upstream master`

 ### UI Development Server